noahnkr/portfolio-site/public/posts/linear-regression.md

 **Linear Regression** is a type of **supervised learning algorithm**, which means in our dataset we know what the _expected_ result should be, and we can compare the model's _predictions_ with the expected result.
 In the case of linear regression, the expected result is some number.
 The goal of linear regression is to find some relationship between the inputs (_features_) and the output (_label_).

 For example, let's say we want to predict the price of a house given its size.
-We can collect housing data and plot a bunch of points on a graph of how the size of a house affect's its price.
+We can collect housing data and plot a bunch of points on a graph of how the size of a house affects its price.
 With enough data, we can start to draw a _line of best fit_ through those data points in order to predict future house prices.

 <div className="inline-display">